 In this pattern, the data is ordered by time in a specific entity.

-To understand how to distribute the entities effectively and avoid hot shards, see Ordering by entity.
+To understand how to distribute the entities effectively and avoid hot shards, see Ordering by time per entity.

 Automatic data expiration